 They have powerful jaws and a very muscular body.
 Tigers have big shoulders that they use for picking up and dragging their prey.

 Like all large cats, tigers walk on their toes.
-They retract its claws when walking.
+They retract their claws when walking.
 They do not leave claw prints in their footprints

-A tigers back legs are longer than there front legs.
+A tiger’s back legs are longer than its front legs.
 This helps the tiger jump far distances.
 A tiger can jump up to 23 feet.

 Tiger and lion skeletons are so similar that it is almost impossible to tell them apart without skin.

 Tigers have an excellent sense of sight.
 They usually hunt at night when their vision is about six times better than a human.
-Tigers eyes have been called the brightest of any animals.
-This is because they have a reflective coating inside their eyes that reflect small amounts of light.
+Tiger’s eyes have been called the brightest of any animals.
+This is because they have a reflective coating inside their eyes that reflects small amounts of light.